hinthornw/trustcall/README.md

 ![](_static/cover.png)

 LLMs struggle when asked to generate or modify large JSON blobs. `trustcall` solves this by asking the LLM to generate [JSON patch](https://datatracker.ietf.org/doc/html/rfc6902) operations.
-This is a simpler task that can be done iterative.
+This is a simpler task that can be done iteratively.
 This enables:

 - ⚡ Faster & cheaper generation of structured output.
 - 🐺Resilient retrying of validation errors, even for complex, nested schemas (defined as pydantic, schema dictionaries, or regular python functions)